pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

    * - `8`
      - 2, 9, **65**, 513, 4097, `\dots`

-By default `C = 2`, but larger numbers (up to around `8`) have been observed to work.
+By default `C = 2`, but *aggressive coarsening* (i.e. larger values of `C`, up to around `8`) has been observed to work.
 As highlighted in :numref:`tab-blatter-mg-levels`, sometimes the same number of vertical grid levels can be achieved using more than one combination of the coarsening factor and the number of MG levels.

 For example, we can set up a solver using `65` vertical levels and `3` MG levels with the coarsening factor of `8`, or `4` MG levels and the factor of `4`, or `7` MG levels and the coarsening factor of `2`.
-In general, the computational cost increases with the number of MG levels, so the first hierarchy (`2, 9, 65`, `C=8`) *may* be the best choice. *However,* if the value of `C` is "too high" the MG preconditioner may become less effective, requiring more Krylov iterations and increasing the computational cost.
+In general, the computational cost of an MG preconditioner application increases with the number of MG levels, so the first hierarchy (`2, 9, 65`, `C=8`) *may* be the best choice. *However,* coarsening that is too aggressive may make a less effective preconditioner, requiring more Krylov iterations and increasing the computational cost.
 Again, one may have to experiment to find settings that work best in a particular setup.

 Picking the number of vertical levels from :numref:`tab-blatter-mg-levels` can be a hassle.
-As an alternative, PISM can *increase* the number of vertical levels to the smallest number that is greater than or equal to :config:`stress_balance.blatter.Mz` that has the form :eq:`eq-bp-vertical-grid-size`.
+As an alternative, PISM can *increase* the number of vertical levels to the smallest number that is greater than or equal to :config:`stress_balance.blatter.Mz` and has the form :eq:`eq-bp-vertical-grid-size`.

 Set